vbrazo/interview-archives/README.md

 - Explain the MVC architecture in Android
 - Explain the MVP architecture in Android
 - Explain the MVVM architecture in Android

+## QA

+- Can you write test scripts?
+What testing software do you use?
+- Tell me about your experience with automated and manual testing.
+- What was the best catch you ever made?
+- Tell me about the bug that got away.
+- How do you write a test case?
+- How do you organize your work?
+- How much time is enough time to test for a release?
+- How important is it for QA to take part in development planning sessions?

 ## Systems Design